kiwicampus/SD-final-project/planner/docs/homework.md

 For extra homework we recommend you create a new branch from the developed one when you finish the basic points of the homework, you can name this new branch as *feature/extra_homework*, don't forget to push it before the time that it was given.
 For this you can create new files, modules and organize them as you wish.

 1. **[+5%/5.0]**: Modify the docker file to source ROS2 and have autocompleted commands like ```ros2 topic list```.
-2. **[+5%/5.0]**: Have the data downloaded from the gsheet and saved in a .csv file each time the container is opened.
-3. **[+5%/5.0]**: Make that the Kiwibot image doesn't get distorted when is turning.
+2. **[+5%/5.0]**: Make that the Kiwibot image doesn't get distorted when is turning.
-4. **[+10%/5.0]**: In the GUI, there's an empty field with the `Porc:???%` value.
+3. **[+10%/5.0]**: In the GUI, there's an empty field with the `Porc:???%` value.
 Find a way to print there the % of the total distance of the routine that the robot has traveled.
 <img height="300" src="https://user-images.githubusercontent.com/38380745/143324697-a06fb3ae-de62-4d42-8373-0da62e68a314.png">

-5. **[+10%/5.0]**: Implement a method or way to stop the routine (with a key).
+4. **[+10%/5.0]**: Implement a method or way to stop the routine (with a key).

+5. **[+10%/5.0]**: Have the full data downloaded from the gsheet and saved in a .csv file each time the container is opened.

-6. **[+20%/5.0]**: Update the data from the gsheet every time the routine is paused or the robot reach a waypoint with the percent data form the point 4.
+6. **[+20%/5.0]**: Update the data from the gsheet every time the routine is paused or the robot reach a waypoint with the percent data form the point 4 (create a new column for this field).
 You must update the row of the current routine, not create a new row.

-7. **[+10%/5.0]:** Here you could add a new "completed" column, and define it as 1 -> completed routines or 0 -> uncompleted routines.
+7. **[+15%/5.0]:** Here you could add a new "completed" column, and define it as 1 -> completed routines or 0 -> uncompleted routines.

 8. **[+10%/5.0]**: Filter the information in the google sheet table by routine and generate a chart with the total distance traveled.

-9. **[+15%/5.0]**: Add the previous chart the option to show the completed and uncompleted routines.
+9. **[+10%/5.0]**: Add the previous chart the option to show the completed and uncompleted routines.

 10. **[+5%/5.0]**: (Question) What happens if we change some element of the google sheets sheet for example: file name, time name, sheet position, etc?